Kantowski-Sachs spherically symmetric solutions in teleparallel $F(T)$ gravity: Vacuum solutions

 \section{Vacuum solutions}

-By setting $P=\rho=0$ in eqns \eqref{301a} to \eqref{301d}, we obtain the symmetric FEs:
+By setting $P=\rho=0$ in eqns \eqref{301a} to \eqref{301c}, we obtain the symmetric FEs:

 In this case, conservation laws are trivially satisfied because null fluid density and pressure.
-In ref \cite{SSpaper}, we solved the FEs described by eqns \eqref{351a} to \eqref{351d} by using the special ansatz $A_2=A_3^n$ where $n$ is a real number.
+In ref \cite{SSpaper}, we solved the FEs described by eqns \eqref{351d} to \eqref{351c} by using the special ansatz $A_2=A_3^n$ where $n$ is a real number.
 We found a linear $A_3$ in time-coordinate $t$ and a pure power-law for $F(T)$ as solution with this specific ansatz.
 Some additional solutions are possible and we first use power-law ansatz for finding some of them for $A_2$, $A_3$ and $F(T)$.
-Then we will focus on more specific possible solution.
+This type of coframe solutions is frequently used in recent literature and is easy to apply \cite{golov1,golov2,golov3,debenedictis,SSpaper,TdSpaper}.
+But above all, this approach has the advantage of easily distinguishing $F(T)$ teleparallel solutions from other types of solutions (such as GR solutions).
+In addition, this approach subsequently makes it possible to generalize with the exponential ansatz (an infinite sum of power-law terms: an appropriate limit case.) as well as to refine the coframe and $F(T)$ solutions.
+For these purposes, we will then focus on more specific possible solutions as exponential ansatz to name only this one.